gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/qemu/build-procedure.md

 #### Configure Docker to run as a regular user

-To allow docker to run as a regular user, you need to be a member of the `docker` group.
+To allow Docker to run as a regular user, you need to be a member of the `docker` group.

 ```
 $ sudo groupadd docker